Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Policy design

 \section{Policy design}

 As mentioned before, the \ac{sdp} in Eq. \ref{eq:sdp} is a state-dependent problem where current states influence future decisions.
 As such, \ac{dla} policies are commonly used in the literature to solve these problems.
 Two common examples of this policy family are optimal control strategies and stochastic dual dynamic programming.
-For this work, we focus on day-ahead planning, which is a subset of optimal control where deterministic inputs (forecast medians in this case) are used to decide the actions for the incoming day.
+For this work, we focus on economic nonlinear MPC \cite{Grune2017NonlinearAlgorithms}, which is a subset of optimal control where deterministic inputs (forecast medians in this case) are used to decide the actions for the incoming day.
 The process is shown in Fig. \ref{fig:appDLA}.
-The scheduler takes inputs $\tilde{B}_{a,tt'}$ to decide the power dispatch $\tilde{P}^*_{a,tt'}$ , optimizing over policy time $t'\in [t, t+H]$ with $H$ the optimization horizon.
+The policy $X^{\pi}$ takes inputs $\tilde{B}_{a,tt'}$ to decide the power dispatch $\tilde{P}^*_{a,tt'}$ , optimizing over policy time $t'\in [t, t+H^{\text{DA/MPC}}]$ with $H^{\text{DA/MPC}}$ the optimization horizons.

-More specifically, a \ac{dla} policy based on the devices' approximated dynamic models.
+More specifically, a \ac{dla} policy based on the devices' approximated dynamic models $\tilde{S}_t^M(\cdot)$.
 In this way, the \ac{ems} plans future actions based on approximate predictive models of devices.
 Approximation is denoted with $\tilde{}$ .
-The policy is then solving an approximated economic \ac{ocp} of the form:
+The policy is then solving the implicit \ac{empc} given by:

-{where }
+{where:}

 In our policy, the upper limit constraint of the TESS, $\overline{SoC}_{\textrm{TESS}}$, is implemented as a soft constraint to avoid infeasibilities during initialization or feedback.
 The penalty in the objective steers the $SoC_{\textrm{TESS},t}$ towards the feasible region when the weight $w_{\textrm{TESS}}$ is high enough.
+The \ac{empc} is an adaptation of the policy presented in \cite{Slaifstein2026SequentialMPC}.
+The only difference between the two layers (DA and MPC) is the length of the horizon and the terminal conditions, which will be analyzed in the Section \ref{sse:bess}.